B. Simone Talks Manifesting Husband, Twitter Manifests Potent Slander Instead

 — Q Mekhi (@qmekhibanns) February 15, 2021

-While there were a few women who applauded Simone, the general consensus wasn’t as flattering with many calling out the young mogul for offering advice that she herself hasn’t achieved, while others pointed out the hypocrisy after she was dragged last month for stating she didn’t want a man who “worked a 9-5.”
+Although there were a few women who applauded Simone, the general consensus wasn’t as flattering with many calling out the young mogul for offering advice that she herself hasn’t achieved, while others pointed out the hypocrisy after she was dragged last month for stating she didn’t want a man who “worked a 9-5.”

 Not girls quoting that b Simone video talkin bout “facts!!”.
 Whew queens.
 Not on niggasbebrokeokayyyy’s internet. pic.twitter.com/t0coH9ez20